-Today’s brownies were inspired by two things — some brownies I saw at Disney World and my daughter’s first day of school.
+School Colors Round Brownies were inspired by my daughter's first day of school.
 Wow, time sure flies.
-I can’t believe Fuzz is in high school already.
+I can't believe Fuzz is in high school already.
 She was about 5 when I started this blog, which seems incredible.
-Things have changed a lot since then, but I’m still obsessed with brownies and really liked the M&Ms topped version at Disney.
-These school color topped cut-outs are a variation.
+Things have changed a lot since then, but I'm still obsessed with brownies and felt like making some round brownies with with blue & orange M&Ms.

-I made round brownies by making a square pan batch and using a 3 inch cutter to punch out 4 large size brownies.
+I made round brownies by baking in a square pan and using a 3 inch cutter to punch out rounds.
 Obviously, there were lots of scraps!
-Scraps were a bonus in this case because I got to eat them, but if you’d like to bake the brownies directly in rounds (as Disney does), you can buy Kitchen Supply Crumbcake Paper Molds, Set of 25, pour the batter directly into the molds and bake until done.
-I’ll probably do that next time, but I didn’t have any fancy disposable paper rounds and had to settle for the biscuit cutter and strips of construction paper.
+Scraps were a bonus in this case because I got to eat them, but if you'd like to bake the brownies directly in rounds, you can buy Kitchen Supply Crumbcake Paper Molds, Set of 25.
+Molds means more brownies and fewer scraps.
+That could be a good or bad thing.
+Update: Did you know you can dry brownie scraps in a 250 degree oven for about 20 to 30 minutes?
+I do this now whenever I trim edges.

 - 10 tablespoons unsalted butter (140 grams), softened

 - 1 ¼ cups sugar (245 grams)

 - ¾ cup plus 2 tablespoons unsweetened cocoa powder natural or Dutch-process

 - 1 good quality dark chocolate bar chopped